omahs/imx-docs/docs/main/learn/getting-started/why-do-an-nft-drop.md

 keywords: [imx-growth]
 ---

-**Subject to legal privelige**

-**In this article you will learn**
+In this article you will learn

 - Leading practices from ImmutableX regarding pre game NFT releases

 Game studios developing on ImmutableX often ask us about project phasing - whether they should release NFTs before launch, or focus all their efforts on finalizing their game.
 We have combined our experiences with almost a hundred projects across the protocol to help answer this question with a leading practice guide.

-_Tl;dr - executing an NFT release in the early days of a playable or test game remains the most effective way to phase your project_
+_Tl;DR - executing an NFT release in the early days of a playable or test game remains the most effective way to phase your project_

-The benefits of releasing NFTsprior to game launch fall into five categories:
+The benefits of releasing NFTs prior to game launch fall into five categories:

 1. Market validation
 2. User acquisition